erroronline1/caro/readme.md

-orderdisplayall = "purchase" ; display all orders by default, not only for own units orderprocessing = "purchase"; process orders products = "ceo, qmo, purchase, purchase_assistant, prrc" ; add and edit products; needs at least the same as incorporation productslimited = "purchase_assistant" ; limited editing of products recordsclosing = "ceo, supervisor" ; mark record as closed recordsretyping = "ceo, supervisor, prrc" ; reset type of complaints and reworks riskmanagement = "ceo, qmo, prrc" ; add, edit and delete risks texttemplates = "ceo, qmo" ; add and edit text templates
+orderdisplayall = "purchase" ; display all orders by default, not only for own units orderprocessing = "purchase"; process orders products = "ceo, qmo, purchase, purchase_assistant, prrc" ; add and edit products; needs at least the same as incorporation productslimited = "purchase_assistant" ; limited editing of products recordsclosing = "ceo, supervisor" ; mark record as closed recordsexport = "user"; exporting records, limit if reasonable to reduce risk of data breach recordsretyping = "ceo, supervisor, prrc" ; reset type of complaints and reworks riskmanagement = "ceo, qmo, prrc" ; add, edit and delete risks texttemplates = "ceo, qmo" ; add and edit text templates